Alex Noren takes 1-shot lead at Torrey Pines

 J.B.
 Holmes had a 65 to reach 9-under 207 and joins Palmer and Noren in the last group.
 Michael Kim also was two shots behind and has some course knowledge from going to Torrey Pines High School and playing the South more times than he can remember.

-Tiger Woods?was at his scrambling best in the third round, managing a 70.
-He is eight shots behind.

-Phil Mickelson?was three shots out of the lead -- until he shot 41 on the back nine.
-He had a 4-foot birdie putt on the 18th hole that would have put him in the same group as Woods on Sunday.
+Left out of the mix was Phil Mickelson, who was three shots out of the lead until he shot 41 on the back nine.
+Mickelson had a 4-foot birdie putt on the 18th hole that would have put him in the same group as Woods on Sunday.
 He missed.

+Woods again tees off on the back nine for the final round and is too many shots behind with too many players ahead of him to have a realistic chance.
+But it's been a good week for someone playing the PGA Tour for only the second time since August 2015 because of his three back surgeries.
+And he certainly gave his back a good test as many times as he was thrashing out of the rough.

+"A good 12 months away from playing out of the rough, I don't know what this body is going to do," he said.
+"But I think it did great today."